shinyfoil/terraform-aws-icon-citizen-node/README.md

-# terraform-aws-icon-p-rep-node
+# terraform-aws-icon-citizen-node

-Terraform module to run a public representative node for the ICON Blockchain.
+Terraform module to run a citizen node for the ICON Blockchain.
 Module is intended to be run via Terragrunt, a Terraform wrapper.

 ### Components